tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 It is also worth noting that the supported profile may also depend on other attributes (for example the network type), so the YANG deviation mechanism is not applicable to this scenario.

+It is worth noting that existing implementations of {{!RFC8795}}, including those reported in {{implementations}}, have described the implemented profiled by manually pruning the YANG tree generated fom the YANG module defined in {{!RFC8795}}.

+The pruned/profiled YANG trees were sufficient to the implementers to generate proper APIs.

+However, it is possible to use the YANG deviation statements to programmatically generate a pruned/profiled YANG tree.

+> Some investigations are on-going to see whether it is sufficient to define YANG deviations to document the pruned/profiled YANG trees to be implemented for a specific application or whether other existing tools can be leveraged to generate proper APIs.

 Note: that this issue is also tracked in github as issue #161.